 Your local pharmacist (chemist) is your healthcare expert on the high street.

-Pharmacists provide confidential, expert advice and treatment for a range of common conditions and will be able to help you decide if you need to see a GP or other health service.
+Pharmacists provide confidential, expert advice and treatment for a range of common health conditions and will be able to help you decide if you need to see a GP or other health service if necessary.

 No appointment is needed, and many have separate consulting rooms for completely confidential advice.